SABA-SALEH/saba_salon/README.md

 - **Introduction**: Provides an overview of Saba Salon, including highlights of our services.
 - **Quick Links**: Easy navigation to other important sections such as Services, Packages, Reviews, and Contact.
 - **Why Choose Us**: Learn why Saba Salon stands out with our commitment to exceptional service, luxurious environment, and experienced staff.
-- **Search Functionality**: Easily find specific services or packages using the search bar.
+- **Search Functionality**: Easily find specific services using the search bar.
 Enter keywords to quickly locate what you need.

 ### **Services**
 - **Detailed Service Information**: View a comprehensive list of all salon services with detailed descriptions and pricing.